SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 ![styling dialog](images/page-font-settings.png "dialog, font-family, size, color, line-height (as percentage)")

-### Future

-It will become possible to make two versions of the same content, a 2D graphic and a linear block-like layout.
-This way the exposition content can automatically select the right format for the screen it is being viewed on.

 ## Tools for Text, Video, Image and Audio

 Note: The tools are described as they work in the graphical editor.
 When using the